 In January 2018, the Company entered into a distribution and supply agreement with Italmex Pharma S.A. ("Italmex") granting Italmex the exclusive rights to market, sell and distribute isotretinoin products in Mexico.
-Under the terms of the agreement with Italmex, Cipher received an upfront payment and is eligible for additional regulatory and commercial milestone payments.
-Cipher will supply the product to Italmex and product manufacturing will be fulfilled by Cipher's partner, Galephar.
+The Distribution and Supply agreement was assigned by Cipher to Galephar in May 2020 in exchange for a royalty on net sales.
+Under the terms of the agreement with Italmex, Italmex was required to pay an upfront payment and payments for additional regulatory and commercial milestones being achieved.
+Galephar will manufacture and supply the product to Italmex .
 Italmex will be responsible for all regulatory activities associated with gaining and maintaining regulatory approval of the product in Mexico.

 In August 2019, Italmex submitted their dossier to Mexican regulatory agency, COFEPRIS, for review.
 In October 2021, Italmex received approval of Epuris 10mg and 20mg in Mexico by COFEPRIS.
-Upon achievement of certain regulatory milestones, payments totalling up to \$175,000 are due.
-During 2020, one regulatory milestone was achieved and a payment of \$120,000 was received, of which 50% was payable to Galephar.
-During 2021, a second regulatory milestone was achieved and a payment of \$55,000 was made, of which 50% was paid to Galephar.
+Upon achievement of certain regulatory milestones, payments totalling up to \$175,000 were due.
+During 2020, one regulatory milestone was achieved, and a payment of \$120,000 was made, which was split equally between Cipher and Galephar.
+During 2021, a second regulatory milestone was achieved and a payment of \$55,000 was made, which was split equally between Cipher and Galephar.